Cubik22/Polygon/README.md

 # Polygon
 Draw and cut a polygon using OpenGL

-Click on the screen to add points
+Left click on the screen to add points

 Press Backspace or Esc to delete last point

-Press Enter to close the polygon
+Right click on the screen or press Enter to close the polygon

 Click two more times to draw the segment